HOME

 6. Medicines and Healthcare products Regulatory Agency (MHRA) Devices Division

-For advice on the regulation of medical devices in the UK and for applications for Notice of No Objection in the case of clinical investigations of medical devices conducted by manufacturers, please contact the MHRA Devices Division.
-Contact details and further guidance are available at: https://www.gov.uk/guidance/notify-mhra-about-a-clinical-investigation-for-a-medical-device.
+For advice on the regulation of medical devices in the UK and for applications for Notice of No Objection in the case of clinical investigations of medical devices conducted by manufacturers, you can contact the MHRA Devices Division.
+Contact details and further guidance are available on the MHRA website.

 7. Administration of Radioactive Substances Advisory Committee (ARSAC)